fenago/deep-learning-for-nlp/Lab Guides/chapter_18/Lab_11.md

 The nursery rhyme Sing a Song of Sixpence is well known in the west.
 The first verse is common, but there is also a 4 verse version that we will use to develop our character-based language model.
-It is short, so fitting the model will be fast, but not so short that we won’t see anything interesting.
+It is short, so fitting the model will be fast, but not so short that we won't see anything interesting.
 The complete 4 verse version we will use as source text is listed below.

 ```